Gahi Mammar

-Gahi Mammar (گاہی ممڑ) is a town in the Kahror Pakka located on Dr. Haroon Mayo Road in Lodhran District, at the time of partition it was agricultural land, few mahajir families migrated and settled here among which Mayo and Rana families who migrated from Mewat District and Haryana.
+Gahi Mammar (گاہی ممڑ) is a town in the Kahror Pakka located on Rao Muhammad Farooq Road in Lodhran District, at the time of partition it was agricultural land, few mahajir families migrated and settled here among which Rao and Mayo families who migrated from Mewat District and Haryana.
 It is located at an altitude of 130 meters.
 Gahi Mammar, its localities and subtowns comprise a population of around 20,000.

 Gahi Mammar is a town situated 18 km in North East of Kahror Pakka.
 Dunyapur is located to its west.
 There's Mailsi to its east, well known for its cotton crops and siphon at Sutlej river.
-Gahi Mammer is a town of Kahror Pakka, having a High School for Boys and a Middle School for Girls and also a Basic Health Unit Hospital at Dr. Haroon Mayo Road.
+Gahi Mammer is a town of Kahror Pakka, having a High School for Boys and a Middle School for Girls and also a Basic Health Unit Hospital.

 History

 At the time of partition, this was agricultural land.
 Few Rajput families migrated and settled here.
 Some effective person of these families were Mayo and Rana Families.

 The word Gahi is local language word which mean a place where people live and Mammar is a cast.
 After few years of partition this area came to be known as Gahi Mammar, named after Mammar people who used to live here prior to partition of subcontinent.